Nouuu/CODEC/README.md

 }
 ```

-### Fill encoding matrix table
+### Fill the encoding matrix table

-During the encoding process, we don't want to process each bytes with
+During the encoding process, we don't want to process each byte of the file with the
 [encoding](#encoding) method.
-If we think about it, there is only 256 bytes, each input byte give two
+If we think about it, there are only 256 possible values for a byte (0 to 255), and each
-at output.
+input byte will give two encoded bytes in the output: to speed the process,
-So we will fill a local array `unsigned char encodeMatrix[256][2]` with
+we will fill a local array `matrixEncode` with
 all the possibilities.
-Then in our encoding process, we just access the right index of the
+Then, in our encoding process, we just access the correct index of the
-array, wich is the value of the byte !
+array which is the value of the byte!

-Function `function fillMatrixEncode()` in `script.js` will process the
+The `function fillMatrixEncode()` in `script.js` will process the
-256 * 2 bytes possibilities depending of the key:
+256 * 2 bytes possibilities depending on the key:

 ```javascript
 function fillMatrixEncode() {